My story

 With these words from a classmate, my first tentative experiment with creative writing in adulthood came to an end.

-I was living in the UK and dreamed of contributing travel stories to Finnish newspapers.
-However, as is my nature, I wanted to study the subject first, so I enrolled in a prestigious travel writer's training course.
-It didn't work out well.
+In the UK, I dreamed of writing travel articles for Finnish newspapers.
+However, true to my nature, I wanted to study the field first, so I enrolled in a course to become a respected travel writer.
+It didn't go well.

-As a child, I wrote poems and stories with the omnipotence of a little person.
-But in my school years, my kind, conscientious self, the perfectionist, took over.
+I wrote poems and stories with the omnipotence of a small person.
+During my school years, however, my kind, conscientious self, the perfectionist, took over.

-I defined myself as a thing-pear, with no creativity flowing through my veins.
-My work as a translator of factual texts further reinforced this blocked belief, and the final straw came from the aforementioned course mate, whose feedback led me to classify myself as a boring and clumsy writer.
-The worst thing was that the instructor did not intervene in any way and did not give any guidance on feedback at all.
-We were at our own mercy, at each other's mercy.
+myself as a stickler for detail, with no creativity flowing through my veins.
+Working as a translator of factual texts further reinforced this fixed belief, and the final nail in the coffin was the aforementioned classmate, whose feedback led me to classify myself as a dull and dry writer.
+The worst part was that the instructor did not intervene in any way and did not provide any guidance on giving feedback.
+We were left to our own devices, at the mercy of each other.

-Fifteen years later, after a happy coincidence, I found myself in a creative writing workshop run by writer Taija Tuominen.
+After a series of happy coincidences, I found myself in a creative writing workshop led by author Taija Tuominen.

-Taija's simple, liberating writing exercises and listening presence worked wonders.
-The gracious and warm atmosphere of the group also had an impact.
-I can still remember the moment when the locks in my mind clicked open.
-I scribbled in my notebook as if it were the last day.
+Simple, liberating writing exercises and attentive listening worked wonders.
+The group's forgiving and warm atmosphere also had an impact.
+I still remember the moment when something clicked inside me.
+I wrote in my notebook like there was no tomorrow.
 And that's not all!
-I, who would never have imagined doing such a thing on a moonlit day, volunteered to read two of my texts aloud.
+I, who would never in a million years have imagined doing such a thing, voluntarily read two of my texts aloud.

-It was the day I found my voice.
-My larger mission slowly began to become clearer.
+That was when I found my voice.
+At the same time, my greater mission slowly began to crystallize.

-Since 2015, I have had the opportunity to work on texts both alone and with people who read and write together.
-My work as a word arts and literacy therapist has been successful as I find you perceive the magic and life-changing power of words more deeply.
+Since then, I have had the opportunity to work with texts both alone and together with people who read and write.
+My work as a language arts and literary therapy instructor has been successful when I notice that you understand the magic of words and their life-changing power more deeply than before.

-You may remember me as Eilabert, and after my rebrand in March 2023, I will be waving my magic wand of wordsmithing with women and mothers at life's turning points.
+me as Eilaberttana, and after my brand renewal in March 2023, I will wave my magic wand with women and mothers who are at turning points in their lives.

 I want to share the same joy of finding the magic of words in the gentle creative writing groups of the Word Keeper.